josephmbarnby/Bayesian-Mental-State-Inference-Model/README.md

 This model allows shallow Depth of Mentalisation (sDoM) estimation of the participant's beliefs (Barnby et al., 2023; Trends in Cognitive Sciences) - that is, their belief given the observed history of their partner without any extra forward planning.

+You can play with the model in an interactive environment [here](https://soccrlab.shinyapps.io/MentalStateInferenceModel/)

 Papers using this model:

 1. https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1008372